doffy2103/esp32-netsensor/README.md

 ## 📌 What is this?

-ESP32 NetProbe is a passive network monitoring device that listens on TCP ports without responding to clients.
+ESP32 Netsensor is a passive network monitoring device that listens on TCP ports without responding to clients.
 Designed for cybersecurity education and network behavior analysis.

 ---